mryimings/ldsp_final_proj/README.md

 python spark_app_wordcloud.py 9001
 ```

-Now you can start the server with the following command
+Now you can start the server with the following command, and then visit http://localhost:3002.

 ```bash
 node server.js